aoijs/website/src/content/docs/functions/wait.md

 ## Example(s)

-This will send an embed delayed:
+This will send an embed with a delay of 5 seconds:

 ```javascript
 client.command({